Skip Navigation

 Description:

-The purpose of this project is to develop materials for teaching mathematical problem solving to students with moderate and severe intellectual disabilities by combining methods used to teach problem solving to students with high incidence disabilities and evidence-based practices for teaching mathematics to students with moderate/severe intellectual disabilities.
-The intervention will include scripted teacher read alouds and a standard problem format to improve accessibility for nonreaders; adapting schema-based instruction, including use of a graphic organizer; and teaching students to generalize the problem solving across problems, real life activities, and education settings.
-The intervention will also include a peer-tutoring component to be implemented in general education math classrooms.
+Purpose: The purpose of this project was to develop materials for teaching mathematical problem solving to students with moderate and severe intellectual disabilities.
+The goal was to combine methods used to teach problem solving to students with high-incidence disabilities and evidence-based practices for teaching mathematics to students with moderate/severe intellectual disabilities.
+Students with significant cognitive impairments often have difficulty participating in key aspects of the mathematics learning process.
+Many of these students have not had access to the general education curriculum.
+The major mathematics textbooks on educating students with severe disabilities included minimal information on teaching mathematics, aside from money and measurement.
+However, research has indicated that students with moderate and severe intellectual disabilities are capable of problem solving in mathematics.
+The intervention was planned to include scripted teacher read alouds and a standard problem format to improve accessibility for nonreaders; adapting schema-based instruction, including use of a graphic organizer; teaching students to generalize the problem solving across problems, real life activities, and education settings; and a peer-tutoring component to be implemented in general education math classrooms.

 Structured Abstract